jadericdawson/h4dassistant/README.md

     -   **`loclx`**: The LocalXpose client, installed and authenticated.

 2.  **Get the Project Files**
-    Transfer the `H4Dassistant` project folder to your new machine (e.g., via a USB drive or by cloning from your GitHub repository if you chose to create one).
+    Transfer the `H4Dassistant` project folder to your new machine (e.g., via a USB drive or by cloning from your GitHub repository).
 Place it in your desired location, for example: `~/Documents/AI/`.

 3.  **Make Scripts Executable**
     From the project's root `H4Dassistant` directory, run this one-time command to grant execute permissions.